-13 Dhillon, RS; Kelly, JD.
-2015.
-Community Trust and the Ebola endgame.
-New England Journal of Medicine 37(9):787-789 accountabilities within and between international actors were delayed or absent during the Ebola epidemic.
+- d.
+The international organisations responsible for managing effective responses to health threats require more robust capacity.
+Clarity about roles, responsibilities, priority setting and accountabilities within and between international actors were delayed or absent during the Ebola epidemic.
 The WHO's reputation has suffered and capacity, management and governance reforms at the country, regional and global level of the organisation are needed.
-The WHO accepts this: its own Report of the Ebola Interim Assessment Panel (known as the Stocking Report) identifies a number of key reform areas for the WHO.16 The Regional Director for WHO AFRO, Dr Moeti, has also articulated her vision for AFRO's reform.17 e.
+The WHO accepts this: its own Report of the Ebola Interim Assessment Panel (known as the Stocking Report) identifies a number of key reform areas for the WHO.15 The Regional Director for WHO AFRO, Dr Moeti, has also articulated her vision for AFRO's reform.16 - e.
 Existing systems for data production and dissemination do not adequately support outbreak prevention and response.
 Prevention is critical and actions early in a response to a health emergency can be truly game changing for averting the most devastating of outbreak scenarios.
 For example, despite being densely populated, Nigeria was able to contain the virus and early declaration of risks in Mali by WHO also contained the outbreak.
 Extra capacity needs to be deployed quickly and early to gather further information, address the uncertainty factor and ensure that subsequent decisions about a response can be backed up by stronger data and on-the-ground knowledge.
 The Ebola crisis has shown the need for further investment in risk-mapping and the development of a predictive, horizon scanning model for epidemic prone countries and regions.
 The Index for Risk Management (INFORM) Ebola tool, is a way to measure the risk of an outbreak of widespread and intense transmission of Ebola, identifying the relative hazard, vulnerability and coping capacity of individual countries.
 This tool can also be adapted and utilised for other diseases to prioritise investments and interventions.
 Detailed risk maps developed through DFID's strengthening malaria for decision-making programme (Figure 1), have been used to stratify risks and interventions, and can be used for other diseases.
-WHO have used such risk mapping for other communicable diseases and are planning to work with other organisations to overlay these with climate change, environmental,

-14 APPG Inquiry: Community-Led Systems and the Ebola Outbreak.
-Institute for Development Studies.2015 infrastructure and Water, Sanitation and Hygiene (WASH) data (note, there is a business case on WHO-led WASH infrastructure mapping which has also just been submitted for approval).
+WHO have used such risk mapping for other communicable diseases and are planning to work with other organisations to overlay these with climate change, environmental, infrastructure and Water, Sanitation and Hygiene (WASH) data (note, there is a business case on WHO-led WASH infrastructure mapping which has also just been submitted for approval).
 Ebola also underscored inadequate arrangements between governments and the WHO for collecting, sharing and validating information on outbreaks, and opportunities now exist to share reliable and timely data through the District Health Information Software (DHIS-2) and real-time data sharing linked with an effective and prompt public health response.